 In the morning, Joe Gaetani ‘06 Business offered the Alumni Welcome to the graduates and their families.
 Stephanie Doan ‘18, a psychology major in the Education and Human Studies Division, delivered the Senior Address.
 Doan urged her fellow 2018 graduates to help foster equitable access to educational opportunities for diverse populations.

 Champlain Online and Masters Degrees

-An additional 333 undergraduate bachelor's degrees, 47 associate degrees, and 485 master's degrees were conferred in the afternoon at the Champlain College Commencement ceremony for Continuing Professional Studies (Online) and master's degree students.
+An additional 333 undergraduate bachelor's degrees, 47 associate degrees, and 485 master's degrees were conferred in the afternoon at the Champlain College Commencement ceremony for Champlain College Online (Online) and master's degree students.
 The graduating class represented online students from 47 states and eight foreign countries.